← Back

 • How important is data consistency?

-• What level of reliability is required?
+• What level of reliability do we need?

-• Ask questions to determine if the system is read-heavy or write-heavy.
+• Is the system read-heavy or write-heavy?

 2. Design the Database and API Schemas